Vice Fires Three Employees for Sexual Harassment and Other HR Violations

 In a memo to employees Thursday evening, recently hired Vice global head of HR Susan Tohyama said the misconduct of the three unidentified employees “ranged from verbal and sexual harassment to other behavior that is inconsistent with our policies, our values, and the way in which we believe colleagues should work together.”

-Vice’s actions come after a Daily Beast report last month describing a “toxic” working environment that was rife with abusive behavior toward women.
-In the report, former Vice producer Phoebe Barghouty alleged that Kaj Larsen, previously Vice News’ L.A. bureau chief — who is no longer with the company — engaged in repeated sexually inappropriate behavior toward her.
+Vice’s actions come after a Daily Beast report last month describing a “toxic” working environment rife with abusive behavior toward women.
+Among the charges in the report, former Vice producer Phoebe Barghouty alleged that Kaj Larsen, previously Vice News’ L.A. bureau chief — who is no longer with the company — engaged in repeated sexually inappropriate behavior toward her.
 She also said Jason Mojica, former editor-in-chief of ViceNews.com who later became head of Vice’s documentary films unit, made inappropriate jokes and dismissed her complaints about Larsen.
-Vice said it launched an investigation into the claims after the Daily Beast story came out.
+Vice said it launched an investigation into the claims.

 In the wake of the Daily Beast report, the New York Times and other news outlets have been investigating harassment allegations at Brooklyn-based Vice.

 Tohyama joined Vice four weeks ago, after previously serving as the NBA’s SVP of international HR, as part of the media company’s efforts to clean house.
-She said Vice was not releasing details of the allegations or the employees who have been fired because “I believe the confidentiality of the process is necessary to protect all those who wish to bring allegations to me and to create a fair, safe and inclusive environment for all employees.”
+In the memo, which Vice posted online, she said Vice was not releasing details of the allegations or the employees who have been fired because “I believe the confidentiality of the process is necessary to protect all those who wish to bring allegations to me and to create a fair, safe and inclusive environment for all employees.”

-In her memo to Vice staffers, Tohyama said in her brief time at the company so far she has received “a handful of workplace complaints.”
+In the memo, Tohyama said in her brief time at the company so far she has received “a handful of workplace complaints.”
 The company initiated investigations into all of them, and as a result of its findings “took disciplinary action, including terminating three employees.”

 Vice has made several pledges to change its policies and improve its workplace culture in the wake of the harassment complaints, including hiring Tohyama.